BartMassey/robottour/README.md

    the point cloud given on `stdin`, writing the solution to `stdout`.

+* `pairtour.py` connects nearest available neighbors
+   piecewise to find a reasonable tour of the point cloud given on `stdin`, writing the solution to `stdout`.

 * `showtour.py` uses Turtle Graphics to display one or more tours and their lengths.
 If no arguments are given, it will read the tour from `stdin`.
 Otherwise it treats each